Kr0ff/PenDock/README.md

 Therefore, I have only done limited testing !

-This, of course, maybe per individual issue and you might not be affected.
+This, of course, may be per individual issue and you might not be affected.
 You might have to run the script multiple times or just run

 ```bash
 docker build -t <CONTAINER_NAME> ./parrotsec/.
 ```

 and this will build your container.
 Bear in mind that the `Dockerfile` file will be created once the script hits the point of package selection.
 Alternatively, you can just create your own one.

 ### 0x011 Windows PowerShell Support: